nautobot/nautobot-app-golden-config/docs/user/app_use_cases.md

 #### Feature-Enable Resolution Across Multiple Settings

-A single device may match the Dynamic Group of more than one Golden Config Setting.
-To make per-feature scheduling deterministic, Golden Config applies the following rules:
+A single device may match the Dynamic Group criteria for more than one Golden Config Setting.
+To ensure each device is assigned to only one setting when it belongs to multiple Dynamic Groups, Golden Config applies the following rules:

 * **Highest-weighted Setting wins per device.** The Setting with the highest `weight` whose Dynamic Group contains the device is the only Setting consulted for that device.
 If two Settings share the same weight, the Setting with the lower-sorted `name` wins.
 * **No per-feature fallback.** If the winning Setting has `Enable Backup=False`, the device is *not* backed up — even if a lower-weighted Setting that also matches the device has `Enable Backup=True`.
 The same rule applies to Intended, Compliance, Config Plan, and Deploy.
 A single Setting owns every feature decision for a given device, which keeps the mental model simple ("which Setting is in charge of this device?") and avoids surprising splits where reads and writes flow through different Settings.